webapplate/webapplate/README.md

         $ grunt server

-or call the `server.js` directly.
+or call the `server.js` manually.

         $ node server.js

 Now you can open browser and see the web page at localhost:8000.
 The server.js is a fully functional server side script based on popular [express](http://expressjs.com/) framework, you can expand it to fit your needs.

+with `grunt server` command, the browser and server will auto reload when you edit any js file within webapplate so you could preview the result directly.

   The default page is stored in `/publish/index.html`.
 Read [Syntax](https://github.com/gasolin/webapplate/wiki/Syntax) doc to learn plenty of sensible defaults that webapplate configured for you.